 A question I’ve been asked on several occasions over the years when I’ve been discussing pellet grills with people who are not familiar with them and how they work is ‘can you leave a pellet grill outside?’.
 Now, many people leave their gas/charcoal grill outside on their patio/deck, so why should it be any different for a pellet grill?
 Well, there are a couple of important differences between pellet grills and gas/charcoal grills.
-First, a pellet grill uses electricity to operate, therefore they feature electrical components.
-Second, obviously a pellet grill uses BBQ wood pellets as the fuel source, and wood pellets readily absorb water/moisture, its what makes them such good animal/pet bedding.
-Therefore, can you leave a pellet grill outside is a valid question, and the answer is yes, with some considerations/precautions.
+First, a pellet grill uses electricity to operate.
+Therefore they feature electrical components.
+Second, a pellet grill uses grilling pellets as the fuel source.
+So what are the risks?

 Choose A Cover For Your Pellet Grill Very Carefully

 If you own or are looking to own any pellet grill/smoker which is not of full-stainless steel construction, you need to be fitting a cover when your BBQ is left outside.

 Now, you do have some pellet grill brands which feature a stainless steel lid and stainless steel internal components, such as Grilla Grills and REC TEC.
 These stainless steel components are great, but the rest of the pellet grill is, in many cases powder coated (painted) steel.